Recognised employer program

 The Recognised employer program (REP) means an employer has had their existing employee training program assessed by CPA Australia.
-The training would demonstrate it meets a commitment to current and future of professional development.
+The training program needs to demonstrate that the employer meets a commitment to current and future professional development.

 Only businesses who qualify may become a recognised employer partner.
 After an application is submitted, an assessment is conducted to determine if the applying organisation’s training is consistent with industry standards.
 This needs to be demonstrated through providing training, mentoring, appraisals and development opportunities.

 1. Recognised Knowledge Partner

 This is a lasting commitment to support employee learning and development during their initial practical experience, and throughout their career.
 This partnership level gives individuals recognition for the practical experience requirement which streamlines progression to CPA status.
 CPAs are given a simplified method to demonstrate their CPD obligations.

 This partnership level is a commitment to support employee learning and development during the practical experience requirement period.
 Individuals receive recognition for the practical experience requirement.

 Once approved, CPA Australia provides a certificate of recognition and a kit on how to use the recognised employer program logo.
 From here, individuals studying the CPA Program from the recognised employer partner are not required to submit a logbook for the practical experience requirement, and will be deemed to have met the mentoring and logbook requirements – all from the organisation’s existing internal processes.
 The individual will be provided with “practical experience requirement recognition” – up to 40 Continuing professional development hours each year, for the duration of their employment.

 This is a considerable saving of administration for both the mentor and individual.